esalcedo1/videogame-analysis/README.md

 The first part of this is a report on the descriptive analysis conducted on the dataset.
 This was meant to visualize the data using tables and visualizations

 ## Chi-Square Analysis
-A chi-square analysis serves to show that the distribution of one variable within another variable isn't due to chance through a table showing percentages within percentages
+The objective of this analysis was to prove that there exists a substantive difference between the genres on the ratings the games were given.

 The second part of this report follows a multivariate analysis to see if there is a relationship between the genre a videogame is given and the rating it receives.